The Muslim Vote: Reception

-Some organisations supporting the group were named by Michael Gove as being assessed against a new definition of extremism.
-The Conservative politicians Andrew Percy and Iain Duncan Smith called the organisation a threat to democracy and the Labour politician Tan Dhesi said they were trying to "import toxic politics of persuading people to vote based on religion".
+Two of the organisations supporting the group, MAB and MEND, were named by former Conservative Secretary Michael Gove as being assessed against a new non-statutory definition of extremism.
+No formal designation or penalties were applied before the dissolution of Parliament in May 2024.

+The Conservative politicians Andrew Percy and Iain Duncan Smith called the organisation a "threat to democracy", and the Labour politician Tan Dhesi said they were trying to "import toxic politics of persuading people to vote based on religion".
 Stephen Evans of the National Secular Society called on the Labour Party to ignore the demands of The Muslim Vote, stating that the organisation "represent themselves, not Muslim voters", adding that Muslims are not a monolithic voting bloc and warning that "abandoning universalism to pander to this kind of sectarianism would be dangerous and divisive".

+Some British media outlets have framed the group as a grassroots campaign and mobilisation effort, with the organisation maintaining it is "not a religious group and not representative of all muslims".